jupyter-book/jupyter-book/docs/interactive/comments/utterances.md

       repo: "github-org/github-repo"
 ```

+Note that the `utteranc.es` UI will not show up when you are previewing your book locally, it must be hosted somewhere on the web to function.

 ## Configure `utteranc.es`

 You can pass optional extra configuration for utterances.
 You may do so by providing `key:val` pairs alongside `repo:` in the configuration.
 See